-The Rule 144A Global Note(s) has/have been accepted into DTC's book-entry settlement system and the Regulation S Global Note has been accepted for clearance through Euroclear and Clearstream, Luxembourg (CUSIP: 90016BAE8, ISIN: US90016BAE83 and Common Code: 157889117, with respect to the Rule 144A Global Note(s) and ISIN: XS1578203462 and Common Code: 157820346, with respect to the Regulation S Global Note).
+The Rule 144A Global Note(s) has/have been accepted into DTC's book-entry settlement system and the Regulation S Global Note has been accepted for clearance through Euroclear and Clearstream, Luxembourg (CUSIP: 90016BAE8, ISIN: US90016BAE83 and Common Code: 157889117, with respect to the Rule 144A Global Note(s); ISIN: XS1686847549 and Common Code: 168684754 with respect to the Regulation S Temporary Global Note and upon consolidation ISIN: XS1578203462 and Common Code: 157820346 with respect to the Regulation S Global Note).

 Through DTC's accounting and payment procedures, DTC will, in accordance with its customary procedures, credit interest payments received by DTC on any Interest Payment Date based upon DTC participant holdings of the Notes on the close of business on the New York Business Day immediately preceding each such Interest Payment Date.
-A "New York Business Day" is a day other than a Saturday, a Sunday or any other day on which banking institutions in New York, New York are authorized or required by law or executive order to close.
+A "New York Business Day" is a day other than a Saturday, a Sunday or any other day on which banking institutions in New York, New York are authorised or required by law or executive order to close.